Better experience in portrait mode.

 <nil>

 This year's three selected works are TONIGHT WE ARE ALL SHIPS, DREAM THIEF, and RICE.
-All three offer different perspectives, yet they equally highlight the power of stories rooted in social and humanitarian issues.
-For them, this is not just a victory, but an important step towards the next creative journey.
+All three offer different perspectives, yet equally highlight the power of stories rooted in social and humanitarian issues.
+For them, this is not just a victory, but an important step toward the next creative journey.

 <nil>